nais/doc/docs/nais-application/access-policy.md

 Access policies express which applications and services you are able to communicate with, both inbound and outbound.
 The default policy is to **deny all incoming and outgoing traffic** for your application, meaning you must be conscious of which services/application you consume, and who your consumers are.

 !!! warning
-    The Istio access policies only apply when communicating interally within the cluster with [service discovery](../clusters/service-discovery.md).
+    The Access policies only apply when communicating interally within the cluster with [service discovery](../clusters/service-discovery.md).

     Outbound requests to ingresses are regarded as external hosts, even if these ingresses exist in the same cluster.